Renumelb/Homework02/README.md

 - Per *Forbes Advisor*:
 > 'Digit with more than 293,200 ratings on the App Store and Google Play, Digit, earns a spot on Forbes Advisors’ Best Budgeting Apps Of 2021 and is an excellent choice for consumers wanting to prioritize saving and investing.'

-Digit Co. was set up by, the then 29 year old, Edward Bloch, in 2013, in San Fransico, USA, with the key "financial" purpose of analysing a user's spending and earning habits and automatically saving money for them.
+Digit Co. was set up by, the then 29 year old, Edward Bloch, in 2013, in San Fransisco, USA, with the key "financial" purpose of analysing a user's spending and earning habits and automatically saving money for them.
 Initial investors included Google Ventures and Baseline Ventures.

  **It is estimated that Digit Co. has saved over US$1 billion so far for its customers.** [(https://www.fastcompany.com/40533914/digit-with-1-billion-saved-turns-attention-to-consumer-debt)]